Xoggas/Just-Shapes-Beats-Level-Loader-Mod/README.md

 ## Mod Installation

 1. Download [`BepInEx`](https://builds.bepinex.dev/projects/bepinex_be) Unity (IL2CPP) for Windows.
-2. Unpack everything to the game folder, you can open it via steam.
+2. Unpack everything to the root game folder, you can open it via steam.
   > Don't close the folder, you will need it soon <br />
   > Go to Steam => Library => Right click on the game => Manage => Browse local files
 3. Launch the game and wait for the intro.
 Close the game.